 the background: the chelsea flower show

 The CHERUB HIV garden is a landmark project for, and about, people living with HIV.
-It will be launched at the Chelsea Flower Show 2018 and then moved to a permanent site in Lambeth, South London.
+It was launched at the RHS Chelsea Flower Show 2018 and then moved to a permanent site in Brent.

 The CHERUB Collaboration (Collaborative HIV Eradication of Reservoirs: UK BRC) is a NIHR-funded platform funded to explore strategies for achieving HIV eradication in the UK.
 CHERUB comprises internationally recognised researchers from Oxford, Cambridge, Imperial College, UCL and King’s College, and the associated NHS Trusts.
 The role of Oxford University within CHERUB is to lead the scientific strategy.